RÍOS TRILOGY

 CHAPTER N.1 - RIVERS // AMAZONIA GEO-LINGUISTICS ONLINE APPLICATION

-CHAPTER N.2 - SPECULATIVE CARTOGRAPHIES
+CHAPTER N.2 - HYBRID CARTOGRAPHIES

 CHAPTER N.3 - R€¥€R$€ - VR